peverwhee/CAM-docs/doc/source/users_guide/atmospheric-configurations.rst

 	% ./case.build
 	% ./case.submit

-If user neglects to specify a --use-mods-dir, then it defaults to a shortened run of ARM97.
+If the user neglects to specify a --use-mods-dir, then it defaults to a shortened run of ARM97.

-The user may modify the sample script **components/cam/bld/scripts/create_scam6_iop**.
+The user may also find it useful to modify the sample script **components/cam/bld/scripts/create_scam6_iop**.

 #########################################################################################
 Example:  Efficient way to cycle over several SCAM IOP locations